Syed Muhammad Ishaq: Early life and family

 Ishaq was born in 1915 to a Bengali Muslim family of Syeds in the village of Pashurikathi in Char Monai, located to the east of the Kirtankhola river in Backergunge District, Bengal Province.
 His father, Syed Amjad Ali, traced his lineage to Ali, the fourth Caliph of Islam.
-His great great grandfather, Syed Ali Akbar, migrated from Baghdad to Bengal, settling in the village of Pashurikathi in Barisal.
-Akbar's younger brother, Syed Ali Asghar, founded the Syed family of Laktia, located west of the Kirtankhola.
+His great great grandfather, Sayyid Ali al-Akbar, migrated from Baghdad to Bengal, settling in the village of Pashurikathi in Barisal.
+Akbar's younger brother, Sayyid Ali al-Asghar, founded the Syed family of Laktia, located west of the Kirtankhola.

 Education

 Ishaq started his primary education under his uncle Syed Muhammad Abdul Jabbar of Charmonai.
 He then became a student of Muhammad Ibrahim of Ujani at the Jamia Islamia Ibrahimia in Kachua, Chandpur, where he furthered his Qur'anic studies.
 After completing the seven qira'at under his teacher, he enrolled at the Bhola Darul Hadith Alia Madrasa in Bhola Island where he passed his jamat-e-ula.
 Ishaq then moved to India to study at the Darul Uloom Deoband seminary in Saharanpur.